civican/legisinfo/42-1/bills/C-14/bill_text.md

 ### Section 11

-Sections `4` and `5` come into force on a day to be fixed by order of the Governor in Council.
+Sections 4 and 5 come into force 12 months after the day on which this Act receives royal assent or on any earlier day that may be fixed by order of the Governor in Council.